wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2024-xx.x Release Notes

 * **Alerts with Related Insights for VMware Cloud Services Subscriptions**: VMware Cloud services subscribers now have a bidirectional link between Operations for Applications and VMware Tanzu Insights.
-The Insights capabilities help you investigate your alerts from within the Operations for Operations user interface.
+The Insights capabilities help you investigate your alerts from within the Operations for Applications user interface.

   The Alert Viewer and Alert Editor now include the Related Insights pane, which provides a list of the insights that contain the corresponding alert.